 Chiesa del Gesù Nuovo

 The most unusual church facade I’ve ever seen!
-The pointed stone blocks on the outside don’t suggest at all that this is a beautiful church.
-Inside you’ll find impressive frescoes and Baroque splendor.
+The pointed stone blocks on the outside give no indication that this is a beautiful church.
+Inside, you’ll find impressive frescoes and Baroque splendour.

-My mistake: I didn’t go inside then, make sure you do!
+My mistake: I didn’t go inside that time, make sure you do!
+Bear in mind that the church is closed midday, from 1pm to 4pm.

 Basilica di Santa Chiara

 This religious complex contains a monastery, tomb, and archaeological museum.
-The cloister garden with majolica tiles is world-famous – an oasis of peace in the midst of the bustle.
+The cloister garden with majolica tiles is world-famous, an oasis of calm in the midst of the hustle and bustle.

 Castel Nuovo (Maschio Angioino)

-Built in 1279, not as a fort but as a royal palace.
-King Robert had a passion for art and literature and made this castle the cultural center of the kingdom.
+Built in 1279, not as a fortress but as a royal palace.
+King Robert had a passion for art and literature, and made this castle the cultural centre of the kingdom.

-Visit tip: Climb to the towers for fantastic views over the harbor and Vesuvius!
+Visitor tip: Climb the towers for fantastic views over the harbour and Vesuvius!

 Castel dell’Ovo

-The oldest fort in Naples, strategically located on the former island of Megaride.
+Naples’ oldest fortress, strategically located on the former island of Megaride.
 This is where the 21 cannon shots are fired during the San Gennaro miracle.

 Admission: Free!
 Sunset from the terrace is magical.